 Beautiful highland weather, good risk assessments and small experienced crews have allowed us to operate within the Covid guidelines - and hopefully we'll produce some superb content as a result.

 We've all got to do our part to ensure we get through it, but there's no point denying that it's been really tough at times.
-One thing the pandemic has taught us is how lucky we are to work as documentary filmmakers.
-It's been so rewarding and energising to be back out in the wild.
-Long may it continue.
+The pandemic has reminded us how lucky we are to work as documentary filmmakers.
+It's been rewarding and energising to be back out exploring.

 We're delighted that 'Our Fathers' is now available on BBC iPlayer, following its broadcast on BBC Scotland.
 We've had some lovely feedback - plus a variety of print and radio coverage in the last few days.